iwill/gh-pages-url-shortener/README.md

 > 1. 404.html handles all requests
 > 1. Small javascript snippet fetches a JSON representation of the GitHub issue
->    via the JSON API, and redirects to the issue title, as a URL.
+>    via the JSON API, and redirects to the issue body or title, as a URL.
 > 1. Profit?

 ## 😎 This is so cool!
 How can I use this with my own domain?!